JoseQuintas/hwgui/samples/Readme.txt

 1.2.)
 Compile and run the editorial in directory utils\tutorial
       Interactive - because you
       can not only read the code and comments, but execute it.
-Moreover, you can edit the code and then execute it immedeately to see the results of your changes.
+Moreover, you can edit the code and then execute it immediately to see the results of your changes.

 2.)
 List of build scripts for several compiler: